booknex/QUEUE/replit.md

 A beautiful, productivity-focused web application for managing daily client work with priority ordering and automatic time tracking.
 Built with React, TypeScript, Express.js, and in-memory storage.

 ## Purpose
-Helps users organize their client files, prioritize work through drag-and-drop, and track how long each file has been waiting for attention.
+Helps users organize their client files and track how long each file has been waiting for attention.
+Files are automatically ordered by when they were last touched, with untouched files appearing first.
 Perfect for professionals who need to manage multiple client engagements efficiently.

 ## Current State
 **Status**: Fully functional MVP with Database + Work Session History ✅

 All core features are implemented and tested:
 - ✅ Add, edit, and delete client files
-- ✅ Drag-and-drop priority reordering
+- ✅ **Automatic ordering by last touched** - untouched files first, then oldest touched first
 - ✅ Automatic timer tracking showing wait times
 - ✅ **Realtime timer updates** - ticks every second without page refresh
-- ✅ **12-hour green indicator** - recently touched cards show green border
+- ✅ **12-hour visual indicators** - green borders for recently touched (<12h), red borders for needs attention (≥12h)
-- ✅ "Touch" functionality to reset timers and move cards to end
+- ✅ "Touch" functionality to reset timers
-- ✅ Visual urgency indicators (color-coded bars) that update automatically
+- ✅ Visual urgency indicators (color-coded edge bars) that update automatically
 - ✅ Real-time dashboard statistics
 - ✅ Status management (waiting, in progress, completed)
 - ✅ Beautiful, responsive UI with excellent UX